How Can I Start Moving On When I Still Love My Ex?

 If you convince yourself that you’ll always be in pain and won’t ever be able to move forward, for instance, it could hinder your efforts to do so.

-Set healthy boundaries
+Set healthy boundaries with your ex

 First, if you’re still in contact with or have to see your ex-partner (like at school, work, or in the neighborhood, setting boundaries to promote your healing may be helpful.
-You might ask them to refrain from contacting you via phone or social media for a few months as you heal from this love, for instance, so you can prioritize your own space and emotional well-being.
+You might ask your ex to refrain from contacting you via phone or social media for a few months as you heal from this love, for instance, so you can prioritize your own space and emotional well-being.
 Or, you might make a “no flirting” rule if you have to see each other in person regularly so that the non-romantic nature of your relationship going forward is clear.

 Getty/AnnaStills